airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.29_github.md

 [28] While this sounds complicated, most of the time in programming you will not need to deal directly with buffers and file descriptors.
-In [Sharing Functions with Code Libraries](#sharing-functions-with-code-libraries) you will learn how to use existing code present in Linux to handle most of the complications of file input/output for you.
+In [Sharing Functions with Code Libraries](#chapter-8-sharing-functions-with-code-libraries) you will learn how to use existing code present in Linux to handle most of the complications of file input/output for you.

 [29] As we mentioned earlier, in Linux, almost everything is a "file".
 Your keyboard input is considered a file, and so is your screen display.